mulesoft-catalyst/flex-gateway-dev-framework/README.md

 ## Example

 The project located under the *example* directory is a demonstration of a project created using this template.
-To run the example, go to the terminal under this directory and run **docker-compose up --force-recreate**
+To run the example, go to the terminal under this directory and run **docker-compose up**

 **Note**: Before running the Flex GW instance, update the Anypoint Platform properties under *example/flex-gateway/config.properties*.
 The Flex GW needs to connect to the Anypoint Platform even in local mode.